jakeberg/resume/tech_lead_assessment.md

 - Adhered to **externalized configurations** and environment variable management using AWS for event-driven microservices.
 - Utilized **stateless services** for Lambda functions interacting with SNS and SQS queues.
 - Maintained **disposability and robustness** with a remediation Lambda that would scan for ownership status if Ownership System was offline during resource collection.
-- Created **admin-specific** page within app to update critical data.
+- Created **admin-specific** page Heroku IMS UI to update critical data.
 Admin page would check JWT for correct Azure group before allowing access.
 Admins could update important system data for Heroku Stack lifecycle updates and stage outdated or unclaimed Heroku applications for spin-down.
 - Used Docker with docker-compose for local development of backend event-driven services.
 Implemented localstack to spin up AWS services locally (SNS, SQS) through docker-compose.
 - Used NPM workspaces to structure a monorepo of multiple services and modules.
 This included Lambda Layers that were dynamically structured for deployment.